cycle4passion/layerchart/docs/src/routes/docs/getting-started/+page.md

 ## CSS variables

-Out of the box LayerChart will use `currentColor` as the default color, but you can custimize globally with a few CSS variables.
+Out of the box LayerChart will use `currentColor` as the default color, but you can customize globally with a few CSS variables.

 ```css
 .lc-root-container {